kenia-hale/Liberatory-Technology-Digital-Marronage/technologies/voice_assistants.md

 BluTag - https://blu.ai
-Creator: Shilp Agarwal / Rahul Agarwal
+  - Creator: Shilp Agarwal / Rahul Agarwal
-Problem they're trying to solve: companies want new way to reach customers in more specific manner Their solution: help companies reach consumers through personal voice messages Benefits -
+  - Problem they're trying to solve: companies want new way to reach customers in more specific manner
+  - Their solution: help companies reach consumers through personal voice messages
+  - Benefits -
-Drawbacks -
+  - Drawbacks -
+    - example of added surviellance
-More Information - In the News: https://blu.ai/in-the-news-blutag
+  - More Information - In the News: https://blu.ai/in-the-news-blutag